 One of the main features of the Twitter API V2 is the ability to scrape a vast amount of Tweets.
-In fact, this is the main way that Twitter tracks its API’s usage, by number of Tweets scraped per month with tiers starting at 500,000 per month and going up to 10,000,000 per month for users on the academic product track.
+In fact, this is the main way that Twitter tracks its API’s usage, by number of Tweets scraped per month with tiers starting at 10,000 per month from the past 7 days.

 There are several ways you can hit this quota and scrape Tweets, and this page contains links above covering the most popular use cases we help customers with on our platform.
 Below is a summary of these methods: